Spring Street station (IRT Lexington Avenue Line)

 The Spring Street station was constructed for the Interborough Rapid Transit Company (IRT) as part of the city's first subway line, which was approved in 1900.
 Construction of the line segment that includes the Spring Street station started on September 12 of the same year.
 The station opened on October 27, 1904, as one of the original 28 stations of the New York City Subway.
 The station's platforms were lengthened in the late 1950s.

 The Spring Street station contains two side platforms and four tracks; express trains use the inner two tracks to bypass the station.
 The station was built with tile and mosaic decorations, which are continued along the platform extensions.
 The station contains exits to Spring Street at the center of each platform.
 The platforms are not connected to each other within fare control.
-The station contains elevators from the street, which make it compliant with the Americans with Disabilities Act of 1990.